AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 #include_code mint_to_public /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

-#### `mint_to_private`

-This public function allows an account approved in the public `minters` mapping to create new private tokens.

-First, a partial note is prepared by the call to `_prepare_private_balance_increase` for the minted tokens recipient.
-Then a public call to `_finalize_mint_to_private_unsafe` is enqueued while `msg_sender`, `amount` and the `hiding_point_slot` are passed in via arguments.
-Since we set `from` to `msg_sender` here the usage of the unsafe function is safe.
-The enqueued call then checks the minter permissions of `from` and it finalizes the partial note for `to`.

-#include_code mint_to_private /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

 #### `transfer_in_public`

 This public function enables public transfers between Aztec accounts.
 The sender's public balance will be debited the specified `amount` and the recipient's public balances will be credited with that amount.

 ##### Authorizing token spends

 If the `msg_sender` is **NOT** the same as the account to debit from, the function checks that the account has authorized the `msg_sender` contract to debit tokens on its behalf.
 This check is done by computing the function selector that needs to be authorized, computing the hash of the message that the account contract has approved.
 This is a hash of the contract that is approved to spend (`context.msg_sender`), the token contract that can be spent from (`context.this_address()`), the `selector`, the account to spend from (`from`), the `amount` and a `nonce` to prevent multiple spends.
-This hash is passed to `assert_valid_public_message_for` to ensure that the Account Contract has approved tokens to be spent on it's behalf.
+This hash is passed to `assert_inner_hash_valid_authwit_public` to ensure that the Account Contract has approved tokens to be spent on it's behalf.

 If the `msg_sender` is the same as the account to debit tokens from, the authorization check is bypassed and the function proceeds to update the account's `public_balance`.